pytorch/ios-demo-app/ImageSegmentation/README.md

 The Python script `deeplabv3.py` is used to generate the TorchScript-formatted model for mobile apps.
 If you don't have the PyTorch environment set up to run the script, you can download the model file to the `ios-demo-app/ImageSegmentation` folder using the link [here](https://drive.google.com/file/d/17KeE6mKo67l14XxTl8a-NbtqwAvduVZG/view?usp=sharing).

+Then run `mv deeplabv3_scripted.pt ImageSegmentation` to move the model file to the right location.

+### 2. Use LibTorch

-2. Run the commands below:
+Run the commands below:

 ```
-cp deeplabv3_scripted.pt ImageSegmentation
 pod install
 open ImageSegmentation.xcworkspace/
 ```

+### 3. Run the app
-3. Select the iPhone 11 simulator or an iOS device on Xcode to run the app.
+Select the iPhone 11 simulator or an iOS device on Xcode to run the app.